Lioncat6/OSC-Chat-Tools/README.md

 Feature Requests are encouraged.
 You need something added?
 Let me know

-OCT Is a standalone Python script used for interacting with Vrchat's OSC Just make sure python is installed on your system and the code will take care of the rest!
+OCT Is a standalone Python script used for interacting with Vrchat's OSC

+## Just make sure Python is installed on your system and the code will take care of the rest!

 # Keyboard Shortcuts (PC ONLY)
 - **P** Toggle Chatbox